maxxiimo/the-front-end-manifesto/foundation-styles.md

     Compass will generate a configuration file and stylesheets.
 Delete the stylesheets.
 We're going to use our own.

-3. Delete your application.css file and replace it with [application.scss][].
+3. Delete your application.css file and replace it with the starter styles [application.scss][].

     NOTE: Your base application file needs to use the .scss syntax, however, other partials can use the .sass syntax, which is my preference.

     IMPORTANT: Use @import to organize styles rather than Sprockets.
-You can use Sprockets' require syntax, however per the explanation found at of the [compass-rails][] gem source it is probably not a good idea.
+You can use Sprockets' require syntax, however per the explanation found at of the [compass-rails][] gem source this is not a good idea.

 4. Add the following commented out code to your config/compass.rb file generated in step 1: